Xinbeitou metro station

 The Taipei Metro Xinbeitou station (formerly transliterated as Hsin Peitou Station from 1997 until 2003) is the terminal station on the Xinbeitou branch line located in Beitou District, Taipei, Taiwan.
-The location of the station used to be the terminal station for the now-defunct TRA Xinbeitou Line.
+The location of the station used to be the terminal station for the now-defunct TRA Hsin Peitou Line.

 Station overview

 The two-level, elevated station features an island platform and two exits.
 The station is known for being the closest to the Beitou hot springs, such as Beitou Hot Spring Museum, Beitou Plum Garden, Ketaglan Culture Center, Beitou Hot Springs, Beitou Park and Sushi Express restaurant.

 History

 The station originally opened as the terminus for the Shin-hokutō Line as "Shin-Hokutō Station" (新北投驛) on 1 April 1916.
 It reopened on 1937 after renovation.
 The station and the tracks form a unique "T" configuration.
 Later on, on 15 July 1988, the service was ceased with the discontinuation of Tamsui and Hsin Peitou Line.